A 7-Month Residential Food Systems Fellowship

 Fellowship Highlights

-- Live a slow, grounded life connected with the landscape of Western Colorado, where the Rocky Mountains drop off into the red rock canyons of Utah.
+- Experience a lifestyle grounded in and connected to the landscape of Western Colorado, where the Rocky Mountains drop off into the red rock canyons of Utah.

-- Be part of a cohort engaged with the process of finding joy, meaning, and a viable livelihood and outside of the capitalist system.
+- Be part of a cohort engaged with the process of finding joy, purpose, meaning, and a viable livelihood.

 - Attend weekly seminars focused on the intersection of ecology, economics, culture, and place.